-Paul is clerked primarily by Lee Johnson and Emma Smead.
+Paul is clerked primarily by Lee Johnson, Clare Sabido and Natasha Southgate.

 “An excellent advocate, with a beautiful courtroom manner – he is totally unflappable.”